Hageli/Fullstack/README.md

 Project: https://github.com/Hageli/fullstack_project

+NOTICE!
+The finished projects are imported into this repository.
+If you want to access the commit history of tasklist or project, it can be found in the repositories linked above.

 RUNNING THE PROJECT:

 1. Download the project files from this Github repository or the separate one linked above.